mohamed-services/mnn/README.md

 You can decide the density or sparsity of the model at inference time like how many neurons you want to be active or used to work in the model out of the total number of neurons in the model,

-You can scale up your model after training by reducing sparsity and adding more dimensions or scale it down after training by increasing the sparsity and removing some dimensions,
+You can scale up your model after training by reducing sparsity and adding more dimensions or scale it down after training by increasing the sparsity and removing some dimensions, note that adding dimensions changes the shapes of the weights tensors so it isn't free, and if you widen a layer by duplicating its weights then you must divide the outgoing weights by the number of the copies, otherwise the outputs get scaled up and the widened model will not reproduce the behaviour of the original one,

-The brain is a fixed size neural network its size doesn't change based on the inputs size, but the amount of resources dedicated by the brain to a specific problem change based on the difficulty of the problem and that's possible because of the brain sparsity both in space and time,
+The brain keeps a roughly fixed number of neurons in adulthood and its size doesn't change based on the inputs size, although its connectivity does keep changing through synaptogenesis and pruning, but the amount of resources dedicated by the brain to a specific problem change based on the difficulty of the problem and that's possible because of the brain sparsity both in space and time,

 ## Runtime

-Because we are using fixed network size instead of dynamical size, we can feed the inputs whole sequence in one shot to the model, run the model and get the outputs whole sequence in one shot, or we can feed the inputs word by word to the model and get the outputs word by word like how the transformers work,
+The fixed network size is what forces the padding described in the Padding section, but it also means the model always accepts a full context worth of inputs, so we can feed the inputs whole sequence in one shot to the model, run the model and get the outputs whole sequence in one shot, or we can feed the inputs word by word to the model and get the outputs word by word like how the transformers work,

-Also we can implement reasoning and thinking by giving the model various time steps to run by refeeding the model with its own outputs multiple times with backpropagation through time, depending on the length of the inputs and the outputs or the difficulty of the problem, so it can internally reason about the inputs before giving a final output, and the model doesn't need to output its chain of thoughts unless it was explicitly was told to do so,
+Also we can implement reasoning and thinking by giving the model various time steps to run by refeeding the model with its own outputs multiple times, depending on the length of the inputs and the outputs or the difficulty of the problem, so it can internally reason about the inputs before giving a final output, and the model doesn't need to output its chain of thoughts unless it was explicitly was told to do so, at inference this is just the refeeding loop running with no gradients, backpropagation through time is what trains that loop, it doesn't run at inference,

 ## Runtime learning